vdevictor96/fabric-federated-learning/README.md

   - 'ml' for centralised machine learning
   - 'fl' for federated learning
-  - 'bcfl' for blockchain-based federated learning (it needs the gateway running and the blockchain deployed) Other configurable options available: 'model', 'dataset', 'trainable_layers', 'concurrency_flag', 'dp_epsilon', 'train_batch_size', etc.
+  - 'bcfl' for blockchain-based federated learning (it needs the gateway running and the blockchain deployed) Other configurable options available: 'model', 'dataset', 'layers', 'concurrency_flag', 'dp_epsilon', 'train_batch_size', etc.
 If you do not provide a valid configuration file the model will train with the [default-config](federated-learning/client/config/default_config.json) values.